charlie-hohenstein-dbx/Genie-Chatbot-and-Visuals/README.md

 # Genie Chatbot with MCP

-A simple Streamlit chatbot that uses **Databricks MCP servers** to query data via Genie and generate interactive charts via Unity Catalog functions.
+A Streamlit chatbot that uses **Databricks MCP servers** to query data via Genie and generate interactive charts via Unity Catalog functions.

 ---